-Occasional anxiety is an expected part of life.
-You might feel anxious when faced with a problem at work, before taking a test, or before making an important decision.
+Occasional anxiety is a normal part of life.
+Many people worry about things such as health, money, or family problems.
 But anxiety disorders involve more than temporary worry or fear.
-For a person with an anxiety disorder, the anxiety does not go away and can get worse over time.
-The symptoms can interfere with daily activities such as job performance, school work, and relationships.
+For people with an anxiety disorder, the anxiety does not go away and can get worse over time.
+The symptoms can interfere with daily activities such as job performance, schoolwork, and relationships.

-There are several types of anxiety disorders, including generalized anxiety disorder, panic disorder, and various phobia-related disorders.
+There are several types of anxiety disorders, including generalized anxiety disorder, panic disorder, social anxiety disorder, and various phobia-related disorders.

 Signs and Symptoms